gnolang/gno/docs/overview.md

 In comparison to Ethereum, Gno.land offers distinct advantages:

 1. **Transparent and Auditable Smart Contracts**: Gno.land Smart Contracts are fully transparent and auditable by users because the actual source code is uploaded to the blockchain.
-In contrast, Ethereum uses Solidity, which requires precompilation into bytecode, leading to less transparency as bytecode is stored on the blockchain, not the human-readable source code.
+In contrast, Ethereum requires contracts to be precompiled into bytecode, leading to less transparency as bytecode is stored on the blockchain, not the human-readable source code.

 2. **General-Purpose Language**: Gno.land's Gnolang is a general-purpose language, similar to Go, extending its